Templates

 Finished: https://drive.google.com/open?id=1E1DKTQW5MVszMOJXlpBJ0uKf-6lskWSQ

-Notes: Possibly my finest figure to date, this design is based off the original Yeti costumes used during The Abominable Snowmen.
+This figure is based off the original Yeti costumes used during The Abominable Snowmen.
 The Mk.
-II seen in Web of Fear differed significantly, despite the episodes being filmed only a few months apart.
+II version seen in Web of Fear differed significantly, despite the episodes being filmed only a few months apart.
 The Mk.
-I Yeti looks much more like a living organic creature, and lack the weird "Moth" flashlight eyes, square mouths, and bare chests of the Mk.
+I Yeti looks much more like a living organic creature, and lack the weird "Mothra" eyes, squared off mouth, and bare "muscle" patches of the Mk.
 II's.
-They also have four fingers on each hand instead of three, and most unexpected of all, had somewhat creepy looking cats eyes that don't appear to have been visible at all in the filmed version.
+They also have four fingers on each hand instead of three, and most unexpected of all, had somewhat creepy looking cats eyes that don't appear to have been visible at all in any of the surviving footage.
 (Though since we're lacking 5 of the 6 episodes, it's hard to know for sure.)

-My figure also comes with optional accessories including the pyramid of control spheres from the cave featured in episode 2.
+This figure also comes with optional accessories including the pyramid of control spheres from the cave featured in episode 2 and a removable control sphere that can be sat on top of the pyramid or inserted into the chest flap.

 Useless information you don't really need to know: The oddest revelation about the original Yeti came as a surprise while I was pulling together source materials for my figure design.
 While not visible in the color photographs taken during filming (which have made it into several books and magazines since), watching the somewhat grainy 8mm footage, I was surprised to discover that the Yeti have eyes, and not the weird bicycle reflector "moth" eyes of the Mk.
 II.
 These appear to be yellow with almost cat-like pupils!
 Why we don't see them in the surviving telesnaps and Episode 2 footage is something of a mystery, but I suspect there might be a couple of explanations...